TRASE: Tracking-free 4D Segmentation and Editing: Editing Applications

 \textbf{Object Style Transfer.} We adopt the static Gaussian style transfer from StyleSplat \cite{jain2024stylesplat} for dynamic scenes.
 Given a rendered image $\boldsymbol{I}_r$ and a style image $\boldsymbol{I}_s$, we extract their feature maps ($\boldsymbol{F}_r$, $\boldsymbol{F}_s$ respectively) from VGG16~\cite{SimonyanZ14a} and optimize only the SHs of the Gaussians of the selected cluster with the nearest-neighbor feature matching (NNFM) loss \cite{zhang2022arf}. \cref{fig:3d_editing} (c) illustrates an example of style transfer on the segmented object.

-\textbf{Object Removal.} We can also remove object by simply deleting Gaussians belonging to the specific cluster as illustrated in \cref{fig:3d_editing} (d).
-It is worth noting that no inpainting is required due to the underlying 3D representation, where exposed parts are learned by multi-view observations.
+\textbf{Object Removal.} We can also remove objects by simply deleting Gaussians belonging to the specific cluster as illustrated in \cref{fig:3d_editing} (d).
+It is worth noting that an additional inpainting step may be required, where the newly exposed parts have not been learned from multi-view observations.